mattermost/mattermost-developer-documentation/site/content/internal/gitlab-omnibus.md

     1. Visit `http://mattermost.dev.mm` in a browser.

-    2. Click Sign in with GitLab.
+    2. Select **Sign in with GitLab**.
 You should be directed to the GitLab login screen.

     3. Log in as any user.
 You should be sent back to Mattermost and logged in.